Sovereign Beautry chosen as a Gramophone Editor's Choice

 Pre-order the next in our series for Hyperion of music by Machaut

-The fourth of our recordings of the chansons of Guillaume de Machaut is available for pre-order here.
+The fourth of our recordings of the chansons of Guillaume de Machaut is available for pre-order on iTunes here and on the Hyperion website here.
 Entitled Sovereign Beauty, it features several motets amongst the collection of secular songs - rondeaus, solo virelais, the Lai de Consolation, and ballades.
 Jacques Boogart who, along with the rest of the team led by Yolanda Plumley, wrote the liner notes, offers an elegant summation:

 'Whether he turned to the simplicity of the danced virelai or the increasingly complex polyphony of ballade and rondeau, whether he dealt with the poetic challenges of the lay or the intricacies of the learned motet, Machaut’s inventiveness made him endow each of his works with a singular and unique character.
 In his life-long musings over the problems of love, expressed in superb poetry and music, he achieved an impressive oeuvre of an astonishing variety.
 Thanks to his carefulness in preserving his works, we can, even after 700 years, enjoy Machaut’s creations afresh.'